-Here at Defend Innocence, one of the main reasons we protect children from sexual abuse is to set them up for success in the future.
+Here at Saprea, one of the main reasons we protect children from sexual abuse is to set them up for success in the future.
 Sadly, childhood sexual abuse can have an impact throughout someone’s life.
 For example, the ACE Study shows that certain childhood experiences (including sexual abuse) increase the risk of things like alcoholism, depression, and poor academic achievement.
 Some information about the impact of abuse on the brain can help you understand how abuse can lead to a variety of negative results and why it’s important to get kids the help they deserve.

 The Two-Part Brain